xini/silverstripe-requirements-resolver/readme.md

 Helper module to resolve the path to global requirements like jQuery, and the like.

+This was built for Silverstripe 4 because the local jQuery and jQuery validate versions in framework were outdated and we needed a way to override those with a newer/more secure version.

 It helps making sure that only one version of a certain library is included for a site.

 It also makes sure that when a JS requirement is called twice, once with defer/async and once without, the requirement is included without async/defer to make sure all js code works.